bittush8789/kustomize-zero-to-hero/README.md

 # Kustomize: Zero to Hero 🚀

 Welcome to Kustomize learning!
-This guide will help you learn Kustomize step by step, using simple examples and clear explanations.
+This guide will help you learn Kustomize step by step, using simple examples and clear explanations..

 ## What is Kustomize?
 Kustomize helps you change Kubernetes files without editing them directly.
 Think of it like cooking: